AntonioTorres23/OpenGL_Notes/Cubemaps.md

 Right now we've rendered the skybox first before we rendered all the other objects in the scene.
 This works great, but isn't too efficient.
 If we render the skybox first we're running the fragment shader for each pixel on the screen even though only a small part of the skybox will eventually be visible; fragments that could have easily been discarded using early depth testing saving us valuable bandwidth.

 So to give us a slight performance boost we're going to render the sky box last.
-This way, the depth buffer is completely filled with all the scene's depth values so we only have to render the skybox's fragments wherever the early depth test passes,
+This way, the depth buffer is completely filled with all the scene's depth values so we only have to render the skybox's fragments wherever the early depth test passes, greatly reducing the number of fragment shader calls.
+The problem is that the skybox will most likely render on top of the other objects since it's only a 1x1x1 cube, succeeding most depth tests.
+Simply rendering it without depth testing is not a solution since the skybox will then still overwrite all the other objects in the scene as it's rendered last.